fbpx

 A customer relationship management tool (CRM) allows organisations to track who their customers are and what they’ve bought or intend to buy–think of a digital filing cabinet that records a person’s name and beneath it all the interactions they’ve had with said business.

 CRMs are critical for sales units to perform their jobs on the day to day.
 They allow sales reps to track revenue associated with deals, average close rates, chatter between a prospect and an organisation amongst other things, such as a company’s selling KPIs and performance.
+They can also play a role in streamlining smart procurement by providing insights into buying patterns and supplier interactions.

 Through this tracking, CRMs enable a certain level of sales personalisation.
 For example, a seller taking over a few accounts can look through the historical data and offer an attractive offer to a procurement officer based on past interactions.
+This seamless data management becomes even more efficient with the right CRM evaluation process in the works.

 A CDP (Customer Data Platform)